IwanKaramazow/ReasonDojo/README.md

 * Add an extra tag (a.k.a. constructor) that indicates a player is "Playing".
 Note: tags (or constructors) always start with an uppercased character.
 * Modify the switch statement on `state.player`, to pattern match on your new tag/constructor and return the next state.
-* Whenever the user presses a `space` in the `Waiting` state, update the `player.state` to reflect that the game has started.
+* Whenever the user presses a `space` in the `Waiting` state, update the `state.player` to reflect that the game has started.
 Hint: to check whether a space was pressed you can use `Env.keyPressed(Space, env)`.

 ### 4. Fly